vitessio/website/content/en/docs/19.0/reference/programs/vtctldclient/vtctldclient_MoveTables/vtctldclient_MoveTables_show.md

 ### Options

 ```
   -h, --help             help for show
       --include-logs     Include recent logs for the workflow. (default true)
+      --shards strings   (Optional) Specifies a comma-separated list of shards to operate on.
 ```

 ### Options inherited from parent commands